datanav/docs/custom-data-source.rst

 Change tracking
 ^^^^^^^^^^^^^^^

 Whenever possible we advise to always setup a microservice to only import changes and not full imports.
 This will drastically reduce the time it takes for a microservice to import data, and therefore also make data available to target systems much faster.
-In Sesam we refer to this as change tracking :ref:`Change Tracking <concepts-change-tracking>` and how to enable Change Tracking for microservices can be read about in detail in the section covering :ref:`Continuation support for Microservices <continuation_support_microservices>`.
+In Sesam we refer to this as :ref:`Change Tracking <concepts-change-tracking>` and how to enable Change Tracking for microservices can be read about in detail in the section covering :ref:`Continuation support for Microservices <continuation_support_microservices>`.

 |